Cookie preferences

 - Classroom resources (printed, easy to reproduce)

--Home Kits for parental engagement (digital audio and animated adaptations)
+- Home Kits for parental engagement (digital, audio, and printed adaptations)

 The structured pedagogy model enables teachers to deliver high-quality SEL three times a week, without requiring prior expertise and with minimal preparation.
 Through story-based learning and guided activities, children develop core competencies, including emotional literacy, empathy, inclusion, and peaceful conflict resolution, with measurable improvements observed within a single school term.